Ambitious Cybercriminals are Going Big with FaaS: Fraud as a Service

 - Keep your shopping cart software (and other programs that handle sensitive processes) updated and patched regularly

-Once a fraudulent transaction is processed, the real cardholder is sure to file a chargeback once they realize what has happened.
-When fraud has truly occurred, the merchant has no standing to fight the chargeback and represent the transaction.
+If anti-fraud measures fail, as they inevitably will from time to time, and a fraudulent transaction is processed, the real cardholder is sure to file a chargeback once they realize what has happened.
+When true fraud has occurred, the merchant has no standing to fight the chargeback and represent the transaction.
 The only way to avoid the chargeback and prevent the increase to your chargeback ratio is to prevent fraud from happening in the first place.

 Fraud prevention is one of the cornerstones of any strong chargeback defense strategy.
 While many chargebacks are themselves fraudulent in nature and can be fought and beaten with the right evidence, true fraud chargebacks have a legitimate basis and merchants have to take a proactive stance toward warding them off.
 Reputable chargeback management firms will always work with merchants to evaluate their fraud risk profile and come up with recommendations for tools, prevention practices, and other solutions that can help them avoid becoming victims of run-of-the-mill fraudsters, sophisticated FaaS syndicates, and everything in between.